Shawn-Guo-CN/MLPR_review/README.md

  - How to represent and extract features from samples $\mathbf{x}$;
  - What different kinds of models could be for different types of labels $\mathbf{y}$;
  - How to get best parameters $\mathbf{w}$ for a model;
-   - Strictly speaking, there is no such thins called "parameters" in Bayesian methods.
+   - Strictly speaking, there is no such thing called "parameters" in Bayesian methods.
 We, instead, refer $\mathbf{w}$ to the " the parameters of a predictor, and so they are then the variational parameters, or whatever description of the posterior over the original